IlIllII/pong/README.md

   <img src="https://user-images.githubusercontent.com/78166995/142036251-3b4932a4-9d93-48b1-a4ba-78e5fac5b20a.PNG"></img>
 </div>

+If you want sound, make sure your terminal bell is enabled.
+Alternatively, if you find the sound annoying, make sure to disable your terminal bell.

 ## To run

 To play the game, just compile it with gcc and link to the pthread library: